visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 streamlines and pathlines.
 An integral curve is a curve that begins at a seed location and is tangent at every point in a vector field.
 An integral curve is computed by numerical integration of the seed location through the vector field.
-The image below shows fieldlines through the magnetic field of a core-collapse supernova simulation from the GenASiS code.
+The image below shows integral curves through the magnetic field of a core-collapse supernova simulation from the GenASiS code.

 IMAGE HERE